The NCBE scores the MPRE and reports the scores to jurisdictions and examinees.

 In terms of the actual scoring, the MPRE consists of 60 multiple-choice questions but only 50 of these questions are scored and converted to the scale ranging from 50 (low) to 150 (high).

-Passing scores are established by each jurisdiction—75 is the lowest passing score (Alabama, DC, Georgia, Kentucky, Mississippi, New Jersey, Oklahoma, Pennsylvania, South Dakota, Tennessee, West Virginia and Wyoming) while 86 is the highest passing score (California).
+Passing scores are established by each jurisdiction—75 is the lowest passing score (Alabama, DC, Georgia, Mississippi, New Jersey, Oklahoma, and Pennsylvania) while 86 is the highest passing score (California and Utah).
 The most common passing score is 85.

 The number of questions you answer correctly determines your score on the MPRE and there is no penalty for incorrect answers, so make sure you fill in an answer for every single question.